Indicators of child sexual abuse

 Attention

 Many children and young people do not disclose child sexual abuse they have experienced until they are in adulthood.
 Some children never disclose.
-Findings from the Child Abuse Royal Commission (2017) found that on average, it took survivors of child sexual abuse 23.9 years to tell someone about the abuse.
+Findings from the Royal Commission into Institutional Responses to Child Sexual Abuse Final Report, vol. 4 (2017), found that on average, it took survivors of child sexual abuse on average 23.9 years to tell someone about the abuse.

 Aside from a child’s verbal disclosure of child sexual abuse, indicators of sexual abuse can include: